Table of Contents

 All encryption algorithms use FIPS 140-2 certified encryption implementations.

 The Ekran System Master Certificate is used to encrypt the Ekran System Data Protection certificate, and the latter is stored in the database in encrypted form.

-The Data Protection certificate is in turn used to encrypt the data stored in database.
-This binary data includes screen captures and audio data.
+The Data Protection certificate is in turn used to encrypt the data stored in database, including binary data (i.e. screen captures).

 The Data Protection certificate is an RSA-2048 certificate.
 This same public key is used by all Clients for encryption of their data.
 Its private key is not used by Clients, but is only used on the Application Server side to decrypt data.

-The Data Protection certificate’s public key is used to encrypt the binary data as follows: For each fragment of binary data (i.e. screen capture or audio recording chunk), an AES-256 Key / IV pair is generated which is used to encrypt the binary data.
+The Data Protection certificate’s public key is used to encrypt the binary data as follows: For each fragment of binary data (i.e. screen capture), an AES-256 Key / IV pair is generated which is used to encrypt the binary data.
 The pair itself is then also encrypted using the Data Protection certificate’s public key.

 For the AES encryption algorithm, CTR mode is used.